-Those that were already on the island showed kindness to Paul and the crew by kindling a fire to warm them (v.2).
-As Paul was throwing wood on the fire a poisonous snake fastened itself onto his hand (v.3).
-When the islanders saw what had happened they were horrified.
-They thought Paul must be a criminal, and that this was a judgment brought upon him.
-They fully expected that he would become ill or even die (v.4).
+As Paul was throwing wood on the fire a poisonous snake fastened itself onto his hand (28:3).
+When the islanders saw what had happened.
+They were horrified, for they thought Paul must be a criminal, and that this was a judgment brought upon him.
+They fully expected him to become ill or even die (28:4).
 When he shook the snake off and no ill came to him they changed their minds and thought that he must be a god.
 It is interesting to note that when the people discovered that no harm had come to Paul, they went from one extreme to another.
-Instead of a criminal caught by justice, they now thought Paul to be a god on whom snakes had no effect (vv.5-6).
+Instead of a criminal caught by justice, they now thought Paul to be a god on whom snakes had no effect (28:5-6) (28:3-6).

-Publius, who evidently had an estate on the island near the shipwreck, generously gave hospitality to the castaways (v.7).
+Publius, who evidently had an estate on the island near the shipwreck, generously gave hospitality to the castaways (28:7).
 It seems that the father of Publius suffered from a fever and dysentery that were beyond the medical cures of the day.
-When Paul found out about this, he went to see the sick man, and after praying and the laying on of hands, the man was healed (v.8).
-This news spread swiftly throughout the island, and others flocked in to see Paul and to be healed (v.9).
+When Paul found out about this, he went to see the sick man, and praying, and laid his hands upon him, and he was healed (28:8).
+This news spread swiftly throughout the island, and others flocked in to see Paul, and also to be healed (28:9).
 It is for certain that he had won the hearts of the islanders.
-They showered Paul and his friends with honors, and when it came time for them to leave, they loaded them down with provisions for the voyage (v.10).
+They showered Paul and his friends with honors, and when it came time for them to leave, they were loaded down with provisions for the voyage (28:1-10) (28:7-10).